FREQUENTLY ASKED QUESTIONS

 There are mainly six types of tiles available in the market based on the material used – Ceramic, Porcelain, Glass, Marble, Granite, Other Natural Stones.

-Both flat roofs and sloped roofs have their own merits.
+The supporting documents to be uploaded for Building Permit Both flat roofs and sloped roofs have their own merits.
 Adopting a flat roof increases utility space, stability, manoeuvrability, facilitate installation and inspection.
 However, maintenance is warranted to prevent accumulation of debris and causation of dampness.
 Trussed sloped roof reduces the use of concrete significantly.
 Damp free ceiling and traditional outlooks are added advantages.

 Damp proofing or a Damp-Proof in construction is a type of moisture control applied to building walls and floors to prevent moisture from passing into the interior spaces.